rossi75/WSD4HA/README.md

 provides a simple WSD protocol for scanning documents into homeassistants file system

 Creating a WSD service in Home Assistant for my Samsung C480W.
 So any documents can always be scanned to the anyways and always running server.
 The files are saved into /share/wsd4ha/scans/.
-Afterwards those documents can be processed from any OCR software like paperless or so.
+Afterwards those documents can be downloaded or processed from any OCR software like paperless or so.
 Maybe other ~printers~ scanners are working too?

-If WSD4HA is being restarted, the scanner needs to be restarted also !
+If WSD4HA (or HomeAssistant) is being restarted, it looses its knowledge about any available scanners that are online.
 This is due to the fact that the (my!) scanner (C480W) sends out its discovery message only once (technically twice) directly after booting.
+With version 0.75 I introduced a pinned_scanners.json, which will be read at startup.
+Any scanner added to this list will be contacted after restart.
 WSD4HA only supports IPv4

 ## Where is YOUR scanner?
 If you want to get added a specific MFD, leave me a wireshark from your windows (!)
 7/8/10/11.
 It may be filtered for your scanners IP and must contain